-Responsible freedom means you see others as having their own choices.
-You limit your own freedom because of love which means you pursue the best for others.
+Responsible freedom knows others have their own choices.
+So, you limit your freedom because love pursues the best for others.

 Stand fast therefore in the liberty by which Christ has made us free, and do not be entangled again with a yoke of bondage. – Galatians 5:1